Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     value: str | None = None,
 ) -> str | None: ...
 ```
-Set or get the penetration color of the window
+Set or get the penetration color of the window.

 * `value`: the penetration color of the window